Download

 Benchmark results:

 Each of the charts below shows the actual vs expected throughput in Mbps (left y-axis) at the configured line rate in Mbps.
 The difference between actual and expected is shown in percentage (right y-axis).
-Absolute difference above the desired threshold of 0.05% is marked in red indicating potential area for improvement.
 The packet length in bytes is indicated by the x-axis.